Indie Prize Shortlist Title’s Developer Denied Visa Into U.K.

 “After handing in the necessary documents and more, I also got refused for not including a non-mandatory element,” Karam further stated.
 The “non-mandatory element” refers to a bank statement that the Home Office said could have helped Karam to avoid the rejection, although such a document was simply suggested and not required.

+Georg Hobmeier, CEO of Causa Creations, told Variety that in this situation its game content has “somehow [seeped] into reality.”

+“With bitter irony we have to notice that the Home Office has provided us with such a moment, when they passed their confusing and, in our opinion, misguided judgment on Abdullah’s visa application,” Hobmeier said.
+“This is a perfect example for the wicked ways of immigration authorities in many Western countries and a strong reminder how important it is to make games like ‘Path Out.’ ”

-Variety reached out to the Public Enquiries division of the U.K.’s Home Office and to Karam regarding this matter, but they did not immediately respond.
+Variety reached out to the Public Enquiries division of the U.K.’s Home Office.